 After purging, the next thing I did was to wipe everything down.
 The walls were super dirty, the shelves were gross and the trim was disgusting.
 From there, I painted.
 I painted everything and it made SUCH A HUGE DIFFERENCE.

-If you look closely in the next photo you will see on the top shelf, I had primed above and below that is the rest of the original closet color (a dingy creamy yellow).
+If you look closely in the next photo you will see, above the top shelf, I had primed over the original closet color (a dingy creamy yellow).

 After painting everything, my eye kept being drawn to the disgusting carpet.
 I had the carpet replaced in our master closet makeover and knew that it wasn’t a pricey thing to do but, to be honest, I was just being lazy.
 I didn’t feel up to going to the carpet remnant store and then coordinating with the installer to come out and install a remnant in the tiny closet.